kayleedirecto/RocketryApogeePredictor/README.md

 ### 1. Create the data file containing the thrust + mass flow rate information

 The main simulation requires data on the rocket's thrust and mass flow rate.
-The script ˆthrustCurve.pyˆ creates the necessary dataframe containing this information.
+The script *thrustCurve.py* creates the necessary dataframe containing this information.

 To get started, download your rocket motor's thrust curve as a CSV file.
-This can usually be found on thrustcurve.org.
+This can usually be found on <thrustcurve.org>.
 These CSV files usual only contain a few thrust data points.
 To run an accurate simulation, we must interpolate more data points.
 This is

 ### 2. Running the main simulation